fmaussion/salem/docs/gis.rst

     x (eastings) and y (northings) are cartesian coordinates of a point in a map projection (the unit of x, y is usually meter)

-Transformations between datums and projections is handled by several tools in the python ecosystem, for example `GDAL`_ or the more lightweight `pyproj`_.
 Salem adds a third coordinate reference system (crs) to this list:

 GRID (i, j, Grid)
     on a structured grid, the (x, y) coordinates are distant of a